 So today we decided to dump a bottle into our pizza dough.
 It's literally a 1 for 1 substitution for water.
 Instead of a cup and a half of water, substitute with your favorite beer.
 For this beer dough, we substituted in Whirlpool Nightshift Pale Ale.
 It is an incredible addition to a pizza dough.
 The beer is going to add a flavor enhancement to your pizza dough.

-3 Day Beer Dough
+Beer Pizza Dough Recipe

 - 500 grams organic bread flour

 - 350 grams your favorite beer